Gaia Earth Sciences: History

-The company was founded in 2003 by Stuart Huyton and now operates in over fifty countries worldwide with a group of twenty-five consultants.
+There are two arms of the Gaia Earth Group.
+Gaia Earth Sciences Limited (GESL) was founded in 2003 by Stuart Huyton, and later in 2014, Huyton founded Gaia Earth Technologies Limited (GETL).
+Gaia Earth Group now operates across six continents, in over fifty countries worldwide with a group of twenty-five consultants.

-The headquarters are in North East Scotland near to the village of Cummingston.
+The Gaia Earth Group headquarters are in North East Scotland near to the village of Cummingston.